brianpetro/Smart-Connections-Docs/Smart Connections Obsidian plugin/Smart Connections docs.md

 title: Overview
 ---
 A plugin for the Obsidian note-taking application that leverages the Smart Environment to enhance note management and discovery.

+**Purpose**: The Smart Connections project aims to develop a system that enhances users' ability to manage and navigate their personal knowledge bases.
+By leveraging AI, it suggests relevant connections between notes, enabling users to create smart, meaningful links within their information.

+**Vision**: To empower individuals by providing tools that improve communication, productivity, and personal development.
+The Smart Connections project seeks to make knowledge management more efficient and accessible, unlocking hidden capabilities and helping users achieve their full potential.

 ### Key Features
 - **Smart Connections View**: Displays relevant connections between notes using AI embeddings, helping you discover relationships within your data.
 - **Smart Chat (Upcoming as Separate Plugin)**: allows conversational interaction with your notes directly within Obsidian.